meilisearch/engine-team/resources/meilisearch-release.md

 - the title of the release: `vX.Y.Z-rc.0`
 - the tag associated to the release: should be `vX.Y.Z-rc.0`
 - ⚠️ the branch on which to push the tag: `release-vX.Y.Z`.
 Do not push the tag to `main`!
-- the description: add as many details as possible: the PRs, the authors, the new usage, the external contributors we want to thank...
+- the description: add as many details as possible (link the PRs, the authors of PR, the new usage, the external contributors we want to thank...)
 - ⚠️⚠️ the `This is a pre-release` check box

 ![GH release form](../assets/gh-pre-release.png)